agnoam/Python_WiFi_Bridge/README.md

     python Bridge.py -connect <SSID> <Password>

 ## -status
--status has no parameters, it gives you your Wireless Lan antena status.
+-status has no parameters, it gives you your Wireless LAN antena status.
 Which can be:
 - DISCONNECTED
 - SCANNING